mgalloy/ridl/docs/manual.rst

 rIDL completes on:

   1. IDL library routines
+  2. IDL library classnames
-  2. system variables
+  3. system variables
-  3. local variables (including fields of structures)
+  4. local variables (including fields of structures)
-  4. reserved words
+  5. reserved words
-  5. executive commands
+  6. executive commands
-  6. magic commands
+  7. magic commands
-  7. filenames
+  8. filenames

 Use the tab key to indicate that rIDL should attempt a completion on the current command line.
 For example, if you have already entered::